FAQ for international master's programmes

 Should I provide a motivation letter and CV?

 Do I have to provide a recommendation letter and how many must I provide?
-Does NTNU use a specific form for recommendation letters?
+Does NTNU use a specific layout for the recommendation letters?

-Please submit two letters of recommendation.There is no particular form to be filled out, a regular letter will serve just fine.
+Please submit two letters of recommendation.There is no particular layout that should be used, a regular letter will serve just fine.
 Please send the recommendation letters along with your application/other documents.

 Is a portfolio necessary to apply for an architecture programme?
 Also, does it improve my chances of admission if I send a portfolio even if my application does not require it?